Implications of the UK's decision to leave the EU on EU Trade Marks & Designs

 The UK's decision to leave the European Union will have an impact on existing EU Trade Marks and EU Registered Designs, however the ramifications are not yet clear.

 For now, the UK is still a Member State of the European Union, and all the legislation that gives effect to EU law is still in force.
-Nothing has changed as a matter of law as a result of the UK's vote to leave the EU.
-However, a two year period will now begin for new trade deals to be reached between the UK and EU before the UK officially leaves the EU.
+Nothing has changed as a matter of law as a result of the UK's vote to leave the EU until 29th March 2019.

 We are therefore offering our clients' reduced fees should you decide to file a UK Trade Mark application now to safeguard your trade mark in the United Kingdom.
-The reduced fee is £314 Incl.
-VAT in one class with each additional class costing £90.
+The reduced fee is £299 plus VAT in one class with each additional class costing £90.

 Our fee to file a UK Design application is £120.